ipv6 filtering

 IP Flow Information Export

-Push protocols are considered to be IPFIX protocols.
+b) Push protocols are considered IPFIX protocols.
 IPFIX-enabled devices automatically send IPFIX messages to configured collectors (receivers) without user input.
-The sender orchestrates IPFIX data messages in most cases.
+In most cases, the sender orchestrates IPFIX data messages.
 To construct these flow data messages, IPFIX introduces the concept of templates.
 User-defined data types can also be used in IPFIX messages.
 IPFIX prefers Stream Control Transmission Protocol (SCTP) as the transport layer protocol; however, Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) can also be used.

 Attacking Tools are Readily Available